opendatateam/udata/docs/testing-code.md

 It will run a single test pass using PhantomJS as browser.

-You can continously run the test on any change detected by using the `--watch` option:
+You can run the tests continuously as changed are detected by the `--watch` option:

 ```shell
 $ inv jstest --watch